CarlSargunar/Todo/HTML Typescript/readme.md

 To compile the Typescript files, run `tsc` in the `Typescript` directory.

+## Build Process

+This project relies on Parcel to build the typescript into html.
+To install Parcel, run the following command:

+    npm install

+Run the following command to start the development server with Parcel:

+    npm start

 ## HTML Snippet
 Assuming you have a basic HTML structure like this: